Meaning of Ihram

 |Sleeping with the face flat on the pillow.

 There are generally two types of prohibited actions whilst in the state of Ihram.
 The first is what is generally prohibited in day-to-day life and would constitute a sin, e.g. using foul language, engaging in lewd behaviour, fighting and arguing.
 Although a penalty won’t have to be paid for engaging in such behaviour, it will no doubt take away some of the rewards and benefits of the Hajj or Umrah.

 فَلَا رَفَثَ وَلَا فُسُوقَ وَلَا جِدَالَ فِي الْحَجِّ

 There is [to be for him] no sexual relations and no disobedience and no disputing during Hajj.

 [Surah al-Baqarah, 2:197]

-The second type of prohibited actions are those which generally wouldn’t constitute a sin and would be permitted outside the state of Ihram, but are prohibited whilst in the state of Ihram.
+The second type of prohibited actions is those which generally wouldn’t constitute a sin and would be permitted outside the state of Ihram, but are prohibited in Ihram.

 Violations & Penalties

 Fidyah is obligatory when you have: